grobian/carbon-c-relay/carbon-c-relay.md

 cluster targets.
 Also, like match rules, the `stop` keyword applies to control the flow of metrics in the matching process.

-The `send statistics to` construct deprecated and will be removed in the next release.
+The `send statistics to` construct is deprecated and will be removed in the next release.
 Use the special `statistics` construct instead.

-This construct can control a couple of things about the (internal) statistics produced by the relay.
-It can be used to avoid router loops when sending the statistics to a certain destination.
-The destinations are much like a `match` rule, and can be multiple.
-The interval in which statistics are produced can be set, in addition to the command line flag `-S`.
-The latter will be removed in the next release.
-This also is the case for the `-m` flag, which can now be expressed via the `reset counters after interval` clause of the `statistics` construct.
-Finally, the prefix for internal statistics can be defined.
-This prefix can be set like a rewrite rule target, where the input match is based on the hostname with expression `"^(([^.]+)(\..*)?)$"`.
-The default prefix is defined as `carbon.relays.\.1`.
+The `statistics` construct can control a couple of things about the (internal) statistics produced by the relay.
+The `send to` target can be used to avoid router loops by sending the statistics to a certain destination cluster(s).
+By default the metrics are prefixed with `carbon.relays.<hostname>`, where hostname is determinted on startup and can be overridden using the `-H` argument.
+This prefix can be set using the `prefix with` clause similar to a rewrite rule target.
+The input match in this case is the pre-set regular expression `^(([^.]+)(\..*)?)$` on the hostname.
+As such, one can see that the default prefix is set by `carbon.relays.\.1`.
 Note that this uses the replace-dot-with-underscore replacement feature from rewrite rules.
 Given the input expression, the following match groups are available:
-`\1` the entire hostname, `\2` the short hostname, `\3` the domainname (with leading dot).
+`\1` the entire hostname, `\2` the short hostname and `\3` the domainname (with leading dot).
+It may make sense to replace the default by something like `carbon.relays.\_2` for certain scenarios, to always use the lowercased short hostname, which following the expression doesn't contain a dot.
+By default, the metrics are submitted every 60 seconds, this can be changed using the `submit every <interval> seconds` clause.
+To obtain a more compatible set of values to carbon-cache.py, use the `reset counters after interval` clause to make values non-cumulative, that is, they will report the change compared to the previous value.

 In case configuration becomes very long, or is managed better in separate files, the `include` directive can be used to read another